MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 **Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsoli
+No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Cod